rmoorman/chime/public/api.md

 Returns the authorized user's timeline, including posts from every account they have followed.
 Will return 20 posts.
 Results can be paged through using the ?offset= parameter.
 For example, ?offset=20 and so forth.

+### Get Posts Containing a Hashtag <span class="level one"></span>

+- GET /hashtag/[hashtag]
+- Accept: application/json
+- Authorization: Bearer [access_token] *Optional*

+Returns all posts containing the given hashtag.
+Results can be paged through using the ?offset= parameter.
+For example, ?offset=20 and so forth.

 ### Get User Profile <span class="level one"></span>

 - GET /users/[username]